cztomczak/cefpython/api/cefpython.md

 > existing application message loop.
 Use of this function is not recommended
 > for most users; use either the CefRunMessageLoop() function or
 > CefSettings.multi_threaded_message_loop if possible.
 When using this function
 > care must be taken to balance performance against excessive CPU usage.
-It is
-> recommended to enable the CefSettings.external_message_pump option when using
-> this function so that CefBrowserProcessHandler::OnScheduleMessagePumpWork()
-> callbacks can facilitate the scheduling process.
 This function should only be
 > called on the main application thread and only if CefInitialize() is called
 > with a CefSettings.multi_threaded_message_loop value of false.
 This function
 > will not block.